Before you begin

 The following table defines each property:

-| Nested PM property | Definition | Example |
+| Nested PM property | Definition | In above example |

-| Code | The identifier that is automatically assigned to a nested PM based on the order of its creation. |
+| Code | The identifier that is automatically assigned to a nested PM based on the order of its creation. | The first nested PMcreated on the SM is N1, the second is N2, and so on. |

-| Parent | Any pre-existing nested PM that the PM uses to calculate its own interval.
+| Parent | Any pre-existing nested PM that the specified PM uses to calculate its own interval.
 When creating a new nested PM, you select which PM to use as a parent.
 Any nested PM can be a parent; however, N1 PMs can only be a parent, and never a child. |

-In the example above, N1 is the parent to all the other nested PMs.
+N1 is the parent to all the other nested PMs.

 |